-The BS in Computer Science and Game Design requires completion of at least 140 semester credits with a cumulative GPA of 2.0 or better.
-The program usually spans eight semesters of fifteen weeks each, or four academic years.
+The Bachelor of Science in Computer Science and Game Design requires completion of at least 142 semester credits with a cumulative GPA of 2.0 or better.
+The program spans eight semesters of fifteen weeks each, or four academic years.